VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/Intro/2-tools.md

 The continuity tester does exactly what it's name implies, it makes sure two points are connected electrically.

  If you have a piece of metal and put both probes on, it should beep, but if you put the probes on rubber, they clearly will not be.
-The continuity tester isn't really much different from the ohm meter in operation, and many will actually display the resistance if there is any.
+The continuity tester isn't really much different from the ohmmeter in operation, and many will actually display the resistance if there is any.

 The main use is that it beeps when the resistance is low enough to be confident two points are electrically connected or for checking that two points aren't connected (such as ensuring there's no short between two pins of a small part)